IrinaPar-I-S/curriculumvitae/cv_eng.md

 I am currently looking for the opportunities to develop in the field I am interested in, which is (honestly) everything related to languages and computational linguistics.

 I had been studying a bachelor's degree in Computational Linguistics at the NRU (National Research University) "Higher School of Economics" in Moscow, Russia, but I had to interrupt my studies due to personal reasons.
-During that time I have studied abroad with the Erasmus+ programme.
+During those two years of studies, I have studied abroad with the Erasmus+ programme.
 I went to Pavia, Italy, where I took both entirely linguistic courses and those connected to coding (as a course in Machine Learning or a course of Linguistic Data Analysis).

-As for now, I am studying at the University of Bari "Aldo Moro", in Italy, on a programme in Language Mediation and taking side courses in coding and data analysis.
+As for now, I am studying at the University of Bari "Aldo Moro", in Italy, on a programme in Language and Cultural Mediation and taking side courses in coding and data analysis.

 During my studying at the NRU HSE I wrote a course essay about pronouns in Italian language, which required, among other, automatic analysis of corpora data.
-Furthermore, as a part of practical experience provided by university I was working with corpora [ValPaL](https://valpal.info/contributions/russ1263#tverbs) and [Russian Constructicon](https://constructicon.github.io/russian/about/).
+Furthermore, as a part of practical experience provided by university I was working with corpora [ValPaL](https://valpal.info/contributions/russ1263#tverbs), [Russian Constructicon](https://constructicon.github.io/russian/about/) and [Corpus of Karelian Russian](http://lingconlab.ru/karelrus/#!/).

-Moreover, I take part in the student organization that sets up events to popularize science, where students show TED-talk-like performances about their researches, so I have an experience working with people and editing texts.
+Moreover, I take part in the student organization that sets up events to popularize science, where students show TED-talk-like performances about their researches, so I have some experience working with people and editing their texts.

 ---